 Glad you asked!
 In Japan, domestic consumption of shochu surpassed domestic consumption of sake back in 2003.
 It’s popular here!
 Shochu, Japan’s national distilled beverage, has two legal categories:

-- Otsurui or "Honkaku" shochu is single-distilled in a pot still to 45% abv or less, using koji mold and grain or potatoes, and optionally some 49 other ingredients.
-Honkaku roughly translates as "serious," as this is the centuries-old way of making shochu.
-Since it's distilled only once, you retain a lot of the congeners of the ingredients.
+- Otsurui or “Honkaku” shochu is single-distilled in a pot still and bottled at 45% abv or less, using koji mold and grain or potatoes, and optionally some 49 other ingredients.
+Honkaku roughly translates as “serious,” as this is the centuries-old way of making shochu.
+Since it’s distilled only once, you retain a lot of the congeners of the ingredients.

 Clearly, honkaku shochu is a better place to look for our comparison.
 But 49 ingredients??
 What the heck does that mean?
 While barley is certainly one of them, many are far more exotic than most people are willing to even attempt: milk, sunflower seeds, onion, hyacinth, and even cactus, for example.
 Manufacturers generally stick to the old staples of rice, potato, or barley though.
 We’ll keep with the barley.

 With the above definitions in mind, next let’s see behind the scenes, at how both barley shochu and malt whisky are made.